UdbhavPrasad072300/OpenCV-PracticeProjects/README.md

 Using openCV's haar cascades, we find faces in an ongoing video
 ## SavingVideoInput
 Saving images from webcam(frames in video) into a .avi file
+## VideoToFrames
+Extracting all frames from a video and saving them as .jpg